Skip to content

 Access to hours for existing employees

-Fair Workweek rules in New York City apply to two work sectors — fast food and retail industries.
+Fair Workweek rules in New York City apply separately to fast food and retail employers, with different requirements for each sector.

 Covered employers